 A hybrid mattress is the perfect marriage between a memory foam or latex foam mattress and a spring support system.
 Today, the best hybrid mattresses are made with layers of foam on the surface layer, followed by individually pocketed coils in the middle and lower sections to provide support.
 Because of the materials used, these tend to be some of the most luxurious mattresses available -- and as long as you are choosing a reputable maker, should last much longer than other foam-only mattresses.

 Best Hybrid for Side Sleepers: To get the best hybrid for side sleeping, customers report wanting increased pressure point relief.
 Mattresses that do well here include the DreamCloud selection of mattresses, especially the Premier & Premier Rest with their added plush memory foam layers on the surface.
+Another to consider is the Bear Elite Hybrid, which offers thick, pressure relieving comfort, all while facilitating deeper muscle relief for the body.
+Lastly, for those that are looking for a wide selection of firmness options with pressure-relieving, pillow top comfort, the Helix Luxe mattresses are top considerations.

 Best Hybrid for Stomach Sleepers: Stomach sleepers generally appreciate firmer surface layers to maintain proper back support, which is why latex hybrids may especially be a good option, such as The Avocado Green Mattress.
 For those that don't want a bouncy feel, the Titan By Brooklyn Bedding also provides that extra support.